gdawel/neurodiv-5923/README.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+## [00.05.03] - 2025-10-03
+- This is a devepment beta version, ready for client to test.
+- The first version to be released will have the version updated to [1.0.0].

+### Changed
+- Minor change in pedido-sucesso page to adjust endpoint for the home page.
+- composer.jason was changed to adjust the livewire version in last commit called v.
+00.05.02.

 ## [00.05.01] - 2025-10-02
 - This is a devepment version.
 The first version to be released will have the version updated to [1.0.0].